> Communication

 Is business analytics right for me?

-The term ‘analytics’ might allude to an exclusive focus on technical skills such as algorithm building, coding and programming, however studying a degree in business analytics, you’ll find that technical skills are covered, but always in a business application context.
+The term ‘analytics’ may point to an exclusive focus on technical skills such as algorithm building, coding and programming, however a degree in business analytics, we help you develop technical skills in a business application context.

 The job requires critical and creative thinking and problem-solving.
 It takes a person capable of identifying and healing the cracks in a struggling business or managing the health of a larger corporation.
-A keen interest in data is essential as it will help shape the solutions you put forward to correct a business.
+A keen interest in data is essential as it will help shape the solutions you put forward to resolve business challenges.

 Business analysts draw on insights from data to maintain the equilibrium between the needs of stakeholders and unmatched opportunities and changes within a business structure.
 It combines the technical aspects of data analysis with the business acumen you would gain through more traditional business education.

-Forecasting, analytics, and diplomacy in the realm of business also require a creative thinker.
+Forecasting, analytics, and diplomacy in business requires creativity.
 You’ll need to think outside the box and investigate processes instead of taking them at face value.
-This will help you to envision outcomes and ensure success in new markets, enviroments, and the rapidly evolving landscapes that businesses operate in.
+This will help you to envision outcomes and ensure success in new markets, environments, and the rapidly evolving landscapes that businesses operate in.
+Discover the top 5 in-demand jobs in business analytics.

 Degree options